Bring the joy of birding to children of all ages!

 |

-What if our school is in an urban area?
+What if we live in an urban area?
 There's no way we can win!
-One of the best
+One of the best things about birds is

-things about birds is they can be found almost everywhere all the time.
-Take your students
+they can be found almost everywhere all the time.
+Take your students out to really observe some of the

 - recruit new teammates - more eyes always helps!

-- study the field guides and birdsong cd's
+- study the field guides and birdsong cd's before heading out into the field

 - putting up bird feeders